 By John Wood

-If you’re looking to try CBD to get relief from everyday stressors, support the quality of your sleep cycles, experience improved recovery from exercise, have a calmer and more focused life or simply for general wellness, CBD may be for you.
+If you’re looking to try CBD to get relief from everyday stressors, support the quality of your sleep cycles, experience improved recovery from exercise, have a calmer and more focused life or simply for general wellness, CBD products may be for you.

 When it comes to the best CBD delivery method, it depends on your health and wellness goals, how quickly you’d like to feel relief and which is most convenient for you.